 About me

 My name is Jingwu Tang (唐静吾).
-I am a first-year PhD student in School of Computer Science at Carnegie Mellon University, where I am fortunate to be advised by Prof. Steven Wu and Prof. Fei Fang.
+I am a second-year PhD student in School of Computer Science at Carnegie Mellon University, where I am fortunate to be advised by Prof. Steven Wu and Prof. Fei Fang.
 Before that, I obtained my bachelor’s degree at Turing class, Peking University.
 During my undergraduate study, I was fortunate to be advised by Prof. Xiaotie Deng.
-My research interest lies in machine learning, game theory and algorithms.
-Most recently, I am working on game learning and sequential decision making.
+My research interest lies in reinforcement learning, game theory and multi-calibration.

 Publications